A Scalable Nystrom-Based Kernel Two-Sample Test with Permutations: Numerical studies

 \paragraph{Higgs and Susy} These datasets consist of Monte Carlo simulations of high-energy physics collider data, originally presented in~\cite{Baldi:2014kfa}, characterized by two classes: background data ($P_b$) and signal data ($P_s$).
 The former represents the prediction of the Standard Model of Particle Physics, the current best description of physical processes at the fundamental level (see \cite{Schwartz:2014sze,ParticleDataGroup:2024cfk}).
 The signal data represents processes producing new theoretical Higgs bosons and supersymmetric particles for the Higgs and Susy datasets, respectively.

 The Higgs dataset contains 21 features, where the final 7 features are functions of the first 14 and constitute more discriminative \emph{high-level} features.
 We refer to the initial 14 as \emph{low-level} features.
 The dataset encompasses 11M examples in total.
 We focus exclusively on low-level features ($d=14$).
-To replicate typical HEP scenarios and increase test difficulty, we compare data from distribution $P=P_b$ against a mixture of background and signal processes $Q=(1-\alpha_{\rm mix}) P_b + \alpha_{\rm mix} P_s$, with $\alpha_{\rm mix}=0.2$.
-For sample size $n=1000$, CTT failed to execute with the bin parameter set to 32, necessitating reduction to 16.
 The Susy dataset is composed of 8 low-level and 10 high-level features (excluded from our analysis).
-We again test background processes against background-signal mixtures with $\alpha_{\rm mix}=0.05$.
+This dataset encompasses 5M examples in total.